RBVI/minrms/doc/doc_nucleic_acids.md

 In that case, the RMSD will be calculated between the positions of C3' atoms in either RNA chain.
 *(Note:
-A blank space must precede the atom names on each line, eg " N", " C",...
+A blank space must precede the atom names on each line, eg " C3", " C5'",...
 The quotes (") were added above only to clarify the position of whitespace in the file and should not appear in the "atoms_used.txt" file.)*